 - One copy to the Secretary General

 b.
-The election of officers of the Provincial Committee shall take place within the first two weeks of the month of November every three (3) years and their elections shall be made known to all Local Centers within the jurisdiction, together with all the members of the Provincial.
+The election of officers of the Area Committee shall take place within the first two weeks of the month of November every three (3) years and their elections shall be made known to all Local Centers within the jurisdiction, together with all the members of the Area.
 The result thereof shall be sent to the same officials or offices as noted in section (a) of this article.

 d.
 The Committee of the Official Directory shall compile the results of all the above-mentioned elections and shall print the Directory within a specified month of every year to be determined and with the approval of the Board of the Directors General.

 - Contain the corresponding Code Number of each Local Center together with registered name of the Local Center and its elected and appointed officers.

 - Be arranged from District One to District Twenty Eight (28).